Hugo Strange

 Hugo Strange is a supervillain appearing in comic books published by DC Comics, commonly as an adversary of the superhero Batman.
-The character is one of Batman's first recurring villains and is also one of the first to discover his secret identity.
+The character is one of Batman's first recurring villains, and was also one of the first to discover his secret identity.
 The character first appeared in Detective Comics #36 (February 1940).

 A notorious enemy of Batman, the character has appeared in various forms of non-comics media, including animation, video games, and the live-action television series Gotham, where he is portrayed by BD Wong.